data-apis/array-api/spec/draft/purpose_and_scope.md

 this specification.

-A conforming implementation of the array API standard may provide additional features (e.g. values, objects, properties, data types, functions, and function arguments) beyond those described in this specification.
+A conforming implementation of the array API standard may provide additional features (e.g., values, objects, properties, data types, functions, and function arguments) beyond those described in this specification.

 Libraries which aim to provide a conforming implementation but haven't yet